 The benefits of sorting

-While it’s certainly adorable to watch Baby put everything blue in one corner of the room, it’s also a sign that she has reached a developmental milestone.
-By joining more than two alike objects, she is officially sorting, and acknowledging that she understands the objects’ similarities.
+While it’s certainly adorable to watch Baby put everything blue in one corner of the room, it’s also a sign that they have reached a developmental milestone.
+By joining more than two alike objects, they are officially sorting, and acknowledging that they understand the objects’ similarities.
 It may not even always be obvious, why Baby is grouping a certain set of objects together.
-Understanding how she interprets the similarities will give you a chance to look at how she understands and connects related objects.
+Understanding how they interpret the similarities will give you a chance to look at how they understand and connects related objects.
 Another benefit?
 Sorting can keep a toddler very busy!

 For parents who are interested in encouraging sorting, it’s easy to make a game out of sorting around the house.
 Ask Baby to find some items in the room that are soft, round, orange, or whatever other category comes to mind.
-Not only will she have fun playing this game with you, but it’s also a great way for her to build her vocabulary and making word associations as she groups items together.
+Not only will they have fun playing this game with you, but it’s also a great way for them to build their vocabulary and making word associations as they group items together.
 You can also encourage creative play by like objects by color, then building a rainbow, to make sorting even more entertaining.

 Setting the stage

 Sure, Baby is too young to tackle tough algebra problems just yet, but sorting and organizing is actually an early math skill.
-By grouping objects, she is learning about adding more of one item, and taking away what doesn’t belong.
+By grouping objects, they are learning about adding more of one item, and taking away what doesn’t belong.
 Early organizing will also have its benefits at home as Baby grows.
-For example, it’ll be helpful when she is giving you a hand with cleanup as you put toys away, and with more advanced household chores as she gets older.
+For example, it’ll be helpful when they are giving you a hand with cleanup as you put toys away, and with more advanced household chores as they get older.
 Yup, you can sort that one into the “win” category!